axewpokeman23/automation-embedded-systems/part2-documentation.md

 ### Sara:

 Did majority of coding, refactoring and made code more comprehensive, and implemented the PID controller.
 Also helped to explain aspects of the assignment which were otherwise hard to understand.
+Brought board home so she could work on it in her own time.

 - cleaned up code and made it more presentable and easier to read
     - implemented start-up instructions interface (with the help text)